jeka-dev/jeka/plugins/dev.jeka.plugins.sonarqube/README.md

 ## Configuration

-No configuration is requires.
+No configuration is required.
 Nevertheless, the plugin offers some settings via properties.
 Sonar scanner properties can be passed using System properties or *jeka.properties* file.

 ```properties